 Our mission is to bridge the gap between existing department budgets and the critical need for protective equipment.
 Our fundraising engages the local department and incorporates local business owners, groups & organizations and individuals.
 If your business or organization would like to get involved please Contact Us.

 You can help by joining this Initiative today.
-View our current department fundraisers by clicking the department logo below and your generous donation of $125 will prove a Particulate Blocking Hood for a Firefighter in Ohio.
+View our current department fundraisers by clicking the department logo below and your generous donation of $125 will provide a Particulate Blocking Hood for a Firefighter in Ohio.
 At the conclusion of each drive, all donors will be invited to attend and celebrate the Hood Delivery at the department!